 Give us a global flag to force strict type checking

-If you want to code securely you will be doing a lot of type checking on parameters.
+If you want to write secure code you will be doing a lot of type checking on parameters.
 As of PHP 7.2 we do have a strict type directive, set by a single line declaration at the top of a script, but the implementation is madness.
 Say you have a class file and have dutifully specified the required parameter types in all the methods.
 The type requirements are only honoured if the scripts calling this class file contain the strict type declaration.
 Yep, you have to make the declaration in all of your scripts, or it doesn’t work (too bad if you’re writing a library that will be used by third party code).
 You can also change the type of a parameter within the body of the function without triggering an error.
 Basically, weak typing is the default behaviour.
-It’s more ‘fail-dangerous’ design.

 The official documentation needs an upgrade